This document gives an overview of the browser's lower-layers for networking.

 The top-level network stack object is the URLRequestContext.
 The context has non-owning pointers to everything needed to create and issue a URLRequest.
 The context must outlive all requests that use it.
-Creating a context is a rather complicated process, and it's recommended that most consumers use URLRequestContextBuilder to do this.
+Creating a context is a rather complicated process usually managed by URLRequestContextBuilder.

 The primary use of the URLRequestContext is to create URLRequest objects using URLRequestContext::CreateRequest().
-The URLRequest is the main interface used by consumers of the network stack.
-It is used to make the actual requests to a server.
+The URLRequest is the main interface used by direct consumers of the network stack.
+It manages loading URLs with the http, https, ws, and wss schemes.
+URLs for other schemes, such as file, filesystem, blob, chrome, and data, are managed completely outside of //net.
 Each URLRequest tracks a single request across all redirects until an error occurs, it's canceled, or a final response is received, with a (possibly empty) body.

 The HttpNetworkSession is another major network stack object.
 It owns the HttpStreamFactory, the socket pools, and the HTTP/2 and QUIC session pools.
 It also has non-owning pointers to the network stack objects that more directly deal with sockets.

 This document does not mention either of these objects much, but at layers above the HttpStreamFactory, objects often grab their dependencies from the URLRequestContext, while the HttpStreamFactory and layers below it generally get their dependencies from the HttpNetworkSession.

 A URLRequest informs the consumer of important events for a request using two main interfaces: the URLRequest::Delegate interface and the NetworkDelegate interface.